jtreeves/salesforce_certification_calculator/README.md

 5. Fill in the data in response to the questions as they're presented, and the final output will be your cumulative score

 Of course, you may use any of the other methods provided by the package, but `determine_percentage_manually` is the core method.

+## Documentation

+This project uses **YARD** for documentation generation.
+To view the docs, go to the `doc` folder.
+To generate the docs yourself, execute `rake yard` in the CLI from the root of your local copy of the project.

 ## Code Examples